 This event draws thousands of people in the community to the heart of downtown Fort Wayne for artists and spectators alike to witness the transformation of Main Street into the colorful canvas of the city.
 Year after year, our goal is to draw the city's most creative citizens for one long weekend each summer to contribute to the largest community art project in the region, attracting families, friends, and supporters of a vibrant cultural life in downtown Fort Wayne.

-April 3, 10am: Registration begins online.
-Link will be posted at that time.
+April 3, 10am: Registration begins at the link below.

 July 7: Early check-in and square planning, 5-8pm

 July 8: Chalking begins at 10am, public welcome 10am-sundown

 July 9: Chalking continues from 11am-5pm, prizes awarded at 4pm*

 *Prizes may be awarded sooner than 4pm Sunday, depending on the possibility of rain.

 **ALL 8'x8' and 4'x4' SQUARES ARE SOLD OUT.
 Contact Emily Uphoff at firstname.lastname@example.org if you would like to be put on our Chalk Walk 2017 waiting list.